Thomas Gage: Early governorship

 After the French surrender, Amherst named Gage the military Governor of Montreal, a task Gage found somewhat thankless, because it involved the minute details of municipal governance along with the administration of the military occupation.
 He was also forced to deal with civil litigation, and manage trade with the First Nations in the Great Lakes region, where traders disputed territorial claims, and quarrelled with the First Nations.
 Margaret came to stay with him in Montreal and that is where his first two children, Harry, the future 3rd Viscount Gage, and Maria Theresa, were born.
 In 1761, he was promoted to major general, and in 1762, again with the assistance of his brother, was placed in command of the 22nd Regiment, which assured a command even in peacetime.

 By all accounts, Gage appeared to be a fair administrator, respecting people's lives and property, although he had a healthy distrust of the landowning seigneurs and of the Roman Catholic clergy, who he viewed as intriguers for the French.
 When peace was announced following the 1763 Treaty of Paris, Gage began lobbying for another posting, as he was "very much [tired] of this cursed Climate, and I must be bribed very high to stay here any longer".
 In October 1763 the good news arrived that he would act as commander-in-chief of North America while Amherst was on leave in Britain.
 He immediately left Montreal, and took over Amherst's command in New York on 17 November 1763.
-When he did so, he inherited the job of dealing with the Indian uprising known as Pontiac's Rebellion.
+When he did so, he inherited the job of dealing with the outbreak of Pontiac's War.

-Pontiac's Rebellion
+Pontiac's War

-Following the conquest of New France, Amherst, who had little respect for people of the First Nations, instituted policies that severely hampered British-Indian relations, principally forbidding the sale of ammunition to them.
+Following the conquest of New France, Amherst, who had little respect for the First Nations, instituted policies that severely hampered Anglo-Indian relations, principally forbidding the sale of ammunition to them.
 Combined with widespread concern about British expansion into their territories, this prompted the tribes of the Ohio Country and the formerly French Pays d'en Haut to rise against the British.
-In May 1763, under the leadership of the Ottawa leader Pontiac, they launched a series of attacks on lightly garrisoned British frontier forts, successfully driving the British from some, threatening others, and also terrorising the settlers in those areas.
+In May 1763, under the leadership of the Odawa leader Pontiac, they launched a series of attacks on lightly garrisoned British frontier forts, successfully driving the British from some, threatening others, and also terrorising British settlers in those areas.

 Hoping to end the conflict diplomatically, Gage ordered Colonel John Bradstreet and Colonel Henry Bouquet out on military expeditions and also ordered Sir William Johnson to engage in peace negotiations.
 Johnson negotiated the Treaty of Fort Niagara in the summer of 1764 with some of the disaffected tribes, and Colonel Bouquet negotiated a cease-fire of sorts in October 1764, which resulted in another peace treaty finalised by Johnson in 1765.
-In 1765, the 42nd Royal Highland Regiment finally got through to Fort Cavendish, the last fort still in French hands.
+In 1765, the 42nd Regiment of Foot finally got through to Fort Cavendish, the last fort still in French hands.
 The conflict was not fully resolved until Pontiac himself travelled to Fort Ontario and signed a formal treaty with Johnson in July 1766.